billfitzgerald/infosec-primer/getting_started.md

 #### C4.3.1 Find the network address of the proxy computer

 The first step is to determine the network address of the proxy computer.
 The procedure is different for Windows, MacOS, and Linux.

+When you find the network address of computer running the proxy, write it down and store it in an easily accessible place.
+This network address needs to be added to other devices that will be used for testing.

 ##### C4.3.1.1 Windows: